 Wyoming is home to amazing habitats and national parks.
 It’s no wonder there are many different species of wild birds in the state.
-In this article we’ll take a look at some of the more recognizable and well-known birds.
-Some of these species live in Wyoming year round, while others are migratory and only part-time residents to the state.
+In this article, we’ll take a look at some of the more recognizable and well-known birds.
+Some of these species live in Wyoming year-round, while others are migratory and only part-time residents of the state.
 In this article, we’re going to take a look at 25 backyard birds in Wyoming and learn a little about each species.

 After that I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use to do so, and even mention a few Wyoming birdwatching hotspots.